GuildTV/cviz/docs/tcp-protocol.md

 ```
 {
   "type": "KILL",
-  "filename": "",
+  "timelineFile": "",
-  "templateDataId": "",
+  "instanceName": "",
-  "templateData": {}
+  "parameters": {}
 }
 ```

-## Events
+## State
 These are send to all connected clients.

 ### Error
-This is fired when a timeline load is failed, caused by a data id being used that was not defined in the templateData set passed in the action to run the timeline.
+This is sent whilst a timeline load is failed, caused by a data id being used that was not defined in the parameters set passed in the action to run the timeline.

 ```
 {
   "state": "ERROR",
+  "stateMessage": "An unknown error occured",
+  "timelineSlot": "default",
-  "templateName": "",
+  "timelineFile": "",
-  "dataId": ""
+  "instanceName": ""
 }
 ```